10 Day Iceland 2019 Summer Photography Workshop

 Day 1 - Arrival into Reykjavik

-Making your own travel arrangements to Iceland, on arrival into Keflavik International Airport you will be greeted by one of our friendly tour leaders and taken to your hotel in the capital of Reykjavik.
-You will have the remainder of the afternoon to relax or explore Reykjavik at your own pace.
+Making your own travel arrangements to Iceland, meeting at a hotel in Reykjavik - you will have the afternoon to relax or explore the city at your own pace.
 This vibrant , colourful city is home to a beautiful harbour, iconic monuments and delicious local flavours to try.

 At 7 pm, your guides and group will meet in the lobby of your hotel, before heading out to a local restaurant for dinner.
 Here, you can learn your itinerary in more detail, get to know your fellow photographers and ask any questions you have about the next ten days ahead.